Actuarial-Control-Cycle-T1-2024/group-page-showcase-ptcst-consulting/README.md

 Furthermore, to ensure compliance with consumer protection laws, SuperLife should consider providing clear information about the program, including costs, benefits and potential risks to policyholders, and not engage in unfair or deceptive practices.
 Ongoing reporting, monitoring of reserves and regular cost updates to regulators should be provided to ensure compliance.

 ## Conclusion
-To conclude, the proposed wellness intervention program can help SuperLife improve its policyholders’ expected mortality whilst also achieving increased profitability (RESULTS…..).
-After thorough qualitative and quantitative analyses on the impact of the wellness program over short and long-term timeframes and under assumptions scenarios, the improved financial and social benefits associated with the scheme provide substantial evidence that the project should be undertaken given our assumptions.
-Although the analyses conducted in this report justify the implementation of the wellness program, it is crucial to consider the ongoing monitoring of risks, costs and progress on initial objectives, within the program design.
+The proposed wellness intervention program can help SuperLife improve its policyholders’ expected mortality whilst also achieving increased profitability (with a 97.48% degree of certainty).
+The expected increase in the profit margin is 13.41% relative to the profit margin without the program.
+After thorough qualitative and quantitative analyses on its impact over short and long-term timeframes, the associated financial and social benefits provide substantial evidence that the project should be undertaken.
+However, it is crucial to perform ongoing monitoring of risks, costs and progress on initial objectives.